 We conduct our business in a highly regulated environment, however, one in which the potential for unethical marketing and promotional practices remains inherent.
 We endorse the ethical marketing of medicines and adhere to the principles contained in the marketing codes to which we subscribe.
-During the year, we completed an extensive review of our marketing practices and developed a Group Code of Marketing Practice.
-This code, which was released in July 2017, is aimed at ensuring that any promotional activities and interactions with Healthcare Professionals ("HCPs"), other healthcare staff, government officials, regulatory officials, patient groups, media and the general public are carried out in a responsible, ethical, professional and legal manner.
-Specific training on the implementation of this code is being rolled out across our operations.
+Our Group Code of Marketing Practice is aimed at ensuring that any promotional activities and interactions with Healthcare Professionals ("HCPs"), other healthcare staff, government officials, regulatory officials, patient groups, media and the general public are carried out in a responsible, ethical, professional and legal manner.

-This year we strengthened our stance on bribery and corruption as outlined in our Code of Conduct by implementing an anti-bribery and anti-corruption policy, applicable to all our employees and our suppliers, service providers, consultants, agents or any third parties authorised to act on our behalf.
+Our stance on bribery and corruption, as outlined in our Code of Conduct, is underpinned by our Anti-bribery and Anti-corruption Policy, which is applicable to all our employees and our suppliers, service providers, consultants, agents or any third parties authorised to act on our behalf.
 This policy is aligned to the OECD's recommendations on corruption and prohibits any employee or agent of Aspen from directly or indirectly offering, paying, soliciting or accepting bribes in any form.
-Read with our gifts and benefits policy, it also prohibits the acceptance or giving gifts or hospitality that are not of a nominal value or participating in events sponsored by current or prospective customers or suppliers.
+Read with our Gifts and Benefits Policy, it also prohibits the acceptance or giving gifts or hospitality that are not of a nominal value or participating in events sponsored by current or prospective customers or suppliers.
 Any employee who receives a gift or other benefit exceeding the local currency equivalent of USD100 is required to disclose this in writing to the Company Secretary & Group Governance Officer.
 Some types of gifts, benefits or entertainment are prohibited even if the value falls below this threshold.
 A Group-wide register of gifts is maintained by the Company Secretary & Group Governance Officer and is noted by the Social & Ethics Committee on a periodic basis.
 This register is also made available for inspection by the Board or any member of senior management on request.